|

 was broken, Tamam Shud was over.
 Lindsay tried

 to keep The Shud going but its been a dud outfit.
+In my view it was a musical ride, for the love

 of music, surfing and mateship, meeting in late 1962, flushed with